damienmckenna/metatag/README.txt

 submodule.

-Fine Tuning
+Fine Tuning & Suggestions
 ------------------------------------------------------------------------------
-All of these may be controlled from the advanced settings page: admin/config/search/metatags/settings
+* There are many options available on the settings page to control how Metatag
+  works:
+    admin/config/search/metatags/settings

 * It is possible to "disable" the meta tags provided by Drupal core, i.e.
   "generator", "canonical URL" and "shortlink", though it may not be completely